cruzerngz/remote_file_service/report/main.typ

 For experiment results with no detected failures, the measured failure rate will be substituted as "six nines", or $-6$ in the `log_*_rate` axes.

 == Results
 In the control experiment, all protocols perform as expected.
 There are occasional errors in `RequestAckProto` and `HandshakeProto`, which can be attributed to the high rate of repetition when administering method calls.
-The baseline failure rate of each protocol are below $0.01%$.
+The baseline failure rate of each protocol is below $0.01%$.
 `HandshakeProto` has a worst-case log-mean failure rate of $10^"-4.5" = 0.003%$.
 This is an order of magnitude greater than the failure rate of `RequestAckProto`, which has a log-mean failure rate of $10^"-5.3" = 0.0005%$.
-This failure rate is also an artifact of testing, as rates below $0.01%$ will cause a test termination after $10,000$ iterations.
+This failure rate is also an artifact of testing, as rates below $0.01%$ (one recorded error) will cause a test termination after $10,000$ iterations.

 From the data shown in @plot_overview, a network failure in the remote strongly correlates with the observed failure rate of each protocol.
 Network failures on the client do not have as strong of an effect on the failure rate.